aoijs/documentation/src/functions/usdaddTimeout.md

 This function sets an user into timout for a set time period

+{% hint style="danger" %}
+You need the client to have MODERATE_MEMBERS permission to execute this function
+{% endhint %}

 #### Fields

 This function has 2 required fields